 - Implement FAQ and How-To schema to improve content visibility.

-- Use tools like Google’s Structured Data Markup Helper or Yoast SEO for schema generation.
+- Use tools like Google’s Structured Data Markup Helper, RankMath, or Yoast SEO for schema generation.

 - Validate schema with Google’s Rich Results Test and update periodically.